-To support and manage a continuous, cooperative and comprehensive metropolitan planning process that is compliant with the FAST Act to ensure state and local partners remain eligible for federal transportation funds to improve the transportation system.
+To support and manage a continuous, cooperative and comprehensive metropolitan planning process that is compliant with the IIJA to ensure state and local partners remain eligible for federal transportation funds to improve the transportation system.
 Develop and administer an annual work program and budget, and execute applicable agreements with partner agencies.
 Provide a trained professional staff to develop MPO products and facilitate MPO committee work.

-- Administer the overall MPO planning process in coordination with local, regional, state and federal partners. - Monitor state and federal policies, legislation and other transportation information to ensure compliance with all KYTC, FHWA, and FTA requirements and regulations. - Manage the implementation of work tasks and budgets outlined in the FY 22 Unified Planning Work Program. - Prepare and submit Quarterly Reports to KYTC on the progress of FY 22 Work Program activities and related expenditures. - Prepare and submit an Annual Performance and Expenditure Report to KYTC outlining all FY 22 Work Program activities and related expenditures. - Develop the FY 23 Unified Planning Work Program. - Maintain MPO Planning Agreements and update as needed. - Provide administrative and technical assistance to the Transportation Technical Coordinating Committee (TTCC), Transportation Policy Committee (TPC), Congestion Management Air Quality Committee (CMAQ), Bicycle Pedestrian Advisory Committee (BPAC) and Project Coordination Team (PCT). - Participate in KYTC, FHWA and other state and federally required meetings. - Participate in LFUCG Division of Planning, Planning Commission and Urban County Council meetings to meet LFUCG transportation planning obligations. - Participate in Jessamine County / Nicholasville Planning, Transportation Task Force and project development meetings. - Respond to inquiries from various agencies, citizens groups and other stakeholders. - Administer a competitive project selection process for Lexington Area MPO sub-allocated Surface Transportation Block Grant - Transportation Alternatives (STBG-TA) funding. - Distribute information to LPAs on KYTC funding application cycles for Congestion Mitigation and Air Quality (CMAQ) and Transportation Alternatives (STGB-TA). - Assist Local Public Agencies (LPAs) in complying with federal requirements for STBG-SLX, STBG-TA and CMAQ funding and to ensure timely progress on implementing awarded projects. - Maintain and update the MPO's Title VI Program Plan to ensure compliance with Title VI of the Civil Rights Act of 1964, Executive Order 12898: Environmental Justice in Minority and Low Income Populations, and Executive Order 13166: Improving Access to Services for Persons with Limited English Proficiency. - Monitor the requirements and status of Local Public Agency ADA Transition Plans.
+- Administer the overall MPO planning process in coordination with local, regional, state and federal partners. - Monitor state and federal policies, legislation and other transportation information to ensure compliance with all KYTC, FHWA, and FTA requirements and regulations. - Monitor IIJA guidance and ensure compliance with resulting rules and regulations. - Oversee consultant activities to complete the East Lexington Trail & Traffic Safety Study (STBG-SLX funded) (see Studies).
+The study commenced in Q3 of FY 22 and will conclude in FY23. - Initiate and oversee consultant activities for the Virginia / Red Mile / Forbes Trail Connectivity Safety Study (STBG-SLX funded) (see Studies). - Coordinate with KYTC to initiate and oversee consultant activities for the Nicholasville Rd Transportation Feasibility Study, Traffic & Transit Analysis (SPR/PL funded) (see Studies). - Coordinate with the City of Wilmore and KYTC to complete the Wilmore Trail Feasibility Study (CRRSAA funded).
+The study commenced in Q4 of FY 22 and will conclude in FY23. - Manage the implementation of work tasks and budgets outlined in the FY 23 Unified Planning Work Program. - Prepare and submit Quarterly Reports to KYTC on the progress of FY 23 Work Program activities and related expenditures. - Prepare and submit an Annual Performance and Expenditure Report to KYTC outlining all FY 22 Work Program activities and related expenditures. - Develop the FY 24 Unified Planning Work Program. - Maintain MPO Planning Agreements and update as needed to comply with guidance set forth as a result of the IIJA. - Provide administrative and technical assistance to the Transportation Technical Coordinating Committee (TTCC), Transportation Policy Committee (TPC), Congestion Management Air Quality Committee (CMAQ), Bicycle Pedestrian Advisory Committee (BPAC) and Project Coordination Team (PCT). - Participate in KYTC, FHWA and other state and federally required meetings. - Participate in LFUCG Division of Planning, Planning Commission and Urban County Council meetings to meet LFUCG transportation planning obligations. - Participate in Jessamine County / Nicholasville Planning, Transportation Task Force and project development meetings. - Respond to inquiries from various agencies, citizens groups and other stakeholders.

-- Attend relevant transportation-related training programs, courses, conferences, workshops and webinars (out-of-state training to be pre-approved through KYTC). - Procure software, computer hardware, office equipment and office supplies to support the work activities of MPO staff.
+- Administer a competitive project selection process for Lexington Area MPO sub-allocated Surface Transportation Block Grant Transportation Alternatives (STBG-TA) funding. - Distribute information to LPAs on KYTC funding application cycles for Congestion Mitigation and Air Quality (CMAQ) and Transportation Alternatives (STGB-TA). - Assist Local Public Agencies (LPAs) in complying with federal requirements for STBG-SLX, STBG-TA and CMAQ funding and to ensure timely progress on implementing awarded projects. - Maintain and update the MPO's Title VI Program Plan to ensure compliance with Title VI of the Civil Rights Act of 1964, Executive Order 12898: Environmental Justice in Minority and Low Income Populations, and Executive Order 13166: Improving Access to Services for Persons with Limited English Proficiency.
+Submit the Title VI Program Plan for review and approval by KYTC, FHWA and FTA agencies as requested (annual or triennial). - Monitor the requirements and status of Local Public Agency ADA Transition Plans. - Conduct an ADA self-evaluation of MPO policies, practices and premises (pending further guidance by KYTC/FHWA). - Attend relevant transportation-related training programs, courses, conferences, workshops and webinars (out-of-state training to be pre-approved through KYTC and FHWA). - Procure software, computer hardware, office equipment and office supplies to support the work activities of MPO staff.